DearDoc-Development/Engineering-Work-Agreements/TechnicalDocumentation.md

 - Hyperlink the tool or framework to its official page to make it easier for new users to find the resources they need quickly.

+If the project is a Node.js based project, a .nvmrc file with the version of node used in the project should be attached to the root folder of the project.
+Documentation on how to use [.nvmrc](https://github.com/nvm-sh/nvm?tab=readme-ov-file#nvmrc)

 ## **Contributing**

 Provide guidelines on how prospective contributors can participate in the project: